padrinobook/padrinobook/chapters/creating_models.md

 ```

-Now you are in an environment which acts like [IRB](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell), the *Interactive Ruby* shell.
+Now you are in an environment which acts like [IRB](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell "IRB") (interactive Ruby shell).
 This allows you to execute Ruby commands and immediately see it's response.

 Let's run the shell to create a user with job offers: